Mark-a-Hamilton/Cyber-Care/Docs/overview.md

 Cyber Care is a client-facing wrapper for Recon-Suite, designed to deliver cybersecurity services that are ethical, transparent, and accessible to non-technical audiences.
 It reframes technical operations into trustable workflows, empowering both clients and contributors through clarity, modularity, and audit-grade traceability.

-The links in this documents demonstrate how Cyber Care principles apply in a cybersecurity context.
+The links in this document demonstrate how Cyber Care principles apply in a cybersecurity context.
 These links are relevant to the CyberSecurity application.
 However the model is designed to be domain-agnostic and adaptable to any system requiring ethical, transparent, and modular design.

 ---